 - Cocktail Connections

-Held on the second Tuesday of the month, this is a fun, informal happy hour with complimentary appetizers at Traders' Bar.
+Held on the second Tuesday of the month, this is a fun, informal happy hour with complimentary appetizers at CHOP Lounge.
 New Connections members and those celebrating their birthdays during the month receive a complimentary glass of happy hour wine or beer.

 Tokyo: Here & Now

-A comprehensive two-day orientation program held each fall, Tokyo: Here & Now features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.
+A comprehensive two-day orientation program held yearly, Tokyo: Here & Now features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.

 This is an opportunity for expats to learn how to make the most of their time in Tokyo from local experts.